Jeff-Adler/AlgoPrepJavaScript/Sorting/Sorting.md

 Bubble vs. Selection vs. Insertion

 - Often preferred for smaller datasets
+- if space complexity is preferred, these can be preferred to complex sorting algos

 - basically all quadratic
   - bubble & insertion: best case O(N), otherwise all O(n^2)